Contents

 Who are CaSSOA?

-Cover4Caravans is a member of CaSSOA and offers generous discounts on your insurance for your caravan being stored on one of their nationwide sites.
+Cover4Caravans is a member of CaSSOA and offers what we consider are generous discounts on your insurance for your caravan being stored on one of their nationwide sites.

 You can find more information at www.cassoa.co.uk.